 Currently, Dr. Nelson is the Medical Director for La Cheim Behavioral Health Services in the East Bay, which he also helped found in 1996.
 He has been part of the medical staff and teaching faculty at San Francisco General Hospital.
 He helped establish the Brinton Psychiatric Homeless Project in San Francisco for the Psychiatric Foundation of Northern California, where he also served as Medical Director.
 He established free, sliding scale, and Medi-Cal based psychiatric services at Catholic Charities of San Francisco and Marin and has served as Consulting Psychiatrist to several Bay Area clinical settings, including Haight-Ashbury Free Clinics, Glide Memorial Church Medical Clinic, Saint Anthony’s Medical Clinic, Mission Neighborhood Drop-In Center, Tenderloin Drop-In Center, and Caduceus Outreach Services.
 Dr. Nelson has also worked extensively in government programs, as an officer and as a civilian psychiatrist in the U.S. Air Force, in the VA Medical System, as Medical Director for the Sacramento County Jails, and with the City of Berkeley Mental Health Clinic.

 Dr. Nelson has also been highly active in advocating for the rights and benefits of those with mental illness and to improve quality and access to necessary treatment services for psychiatric patients.
 He was the psychiatrist appointee to the California Mental Health Planning Council from 2010-2016, and a past president of the Northern California Psychiatric Society.
 He has served as Council Member and Chair of the Managed Care Committee for the California Psychiatric Association.
-Dr. Nelson currently holds the office of Recorder of the Assembly of the American Psychiatric Association, where, as a representative from California, he advocates for national, state, and local policy change.
+Dr. Nelson currently holds the office of Recorder of the Assembly of the American Psychiatric Association, where, as a representative from California, he advocates for federal, state, and local policy change.
 In Marin, Dr. Nelson has been a speaker for Marin NAMI and Community Institute for Psychotherapy.
 Dr. Nelson has also presented talks regionally and nationally on homelessness and eliminating barriers and improving access to care for those with mental illness.
 In addition, he is currently developing a guide to assist patients and families in advocating to obtain mental health services.